-In response to NHS England’s strategy for urgent and emergency care services, BOB STP has developed an area-based strategy.
+In response to NHS England’s strategy for urgent and emergency care services, BOB ICS has developed an area-based strategy.

-It recognised that whilst there are three strong local health economies within BOB STP, that working across the wider BOB STP area, will support the sharing of strengths and best practice on a ‘do once and share’ basis.
+It recognised that whilst there are three strong local health economies within BOB ICS, that working across the wider BOB ICS area, will support the sharing of strengths and best practice on a ‘do once and share’ basis.

 This programme focuses on development of an Urgent Emergency Care Delivery Plan and how to maximise value by working at scale.

 - Piloting and implementing NHS 111 online, so people can access urgent care services via the web

 - Development of GP-led Urgent Treatment Centres, open 12 hours a day, seven days a week.
 These Centres will be able to diagnose and deal with many of the common ailments people currently attend A&E for

 - Making sure each local health and care system is prepared and ready for winter